t8js/store/README.md

 counterStore.sync();
 ```

-If it's desirable to sync a store with the browser storage just once regardless of the number of sync calls (which might come from multiple independent parts of the code), `syncOnce()` calls can be used instead:
+If it's desirable to sync a store with the browser storage just once regardless of the number of sync calls (coming from multiple independent parts of the code, for example), `syncOnce()` calls can be used instead:

 ```js
 counterStore.syncOnce(); // Syncs once disregarding subsequent syncOnce() calls